slamora/brackets-wiki/Brackets-Linux-Guide.md

-> This guide is also available at https://nathanjplummer.github.io/Brackets/
+> Parts of this guide have been contributed by @nathanjplummer and are available at https://nathanjplummer.github.io/Brackets/

 How to fix common Brackets issues that may occur with the Linux Operating System.